ray-project/ray/doc/source/serve/tutorials/serve-ml-models.md

 :end-before: __doc_train_model_end__
 ```

 Next, define a `TFMnistModel` class that accepts HTTP requests and runs the MNIST model that you trained.
 The `@serve.deployment` decorator makes it a deployment object that you can deploy onto Ray Serve.
 Note that Ray Serve exposes the deployment over an HTTP route.
-By default, when the deployment receives a request over HTTP, it invokes the `__call__` method.
+By default, when the deployment receives a request over HTTP, Ray Serve invokes the `__call__` method.

 ```{literalinclude} ../doc_code/tutorial_tensorflow.py
 :start-after: __doc_define_servable_begin__